 The book was produced in collaboration with photographer Mathijs Labadie who photographed the materials with extreme precision.
 In choosing to represent this project in book-form Meindertsma references the volumes produced in the 18thcentury which depict newly discovered minerals and botany with both scientific accuracy and a sense of wonder.
 The original book and collected materials are part of the collection of the Boijmans van Beuningen museum.

-Book is printed in an edition of 2000 by t.e.
+Book is printed in an edition of 2000 by thomas eyck.

-COMMISSIONED BY: t.e.
-CREDITS: Mathijs Labadie (Photography), AEB Amsterdam SUPPORTED BY: Creative Industries Fund NL, Stichting Doen and Materiaalfonds.
+COMMISSIONED BY: thomas eyck CREDITS: Mathijs Labadie (Photography), AEB Amsterda, supported by Creative Industries Fund NL, Stichting Doen and Materiaalfonds.

 Photography: Mathijs Labadie, Roel van Tour Text edit: Laura Houseley Graphic design: Kumi Hiroi Coding: Henrik van Leeuwen